geopython/pygeoapi/docs/source/data-publishing/ogcapi-features.rst

 pygeoapi instance, the expanded entity is instead represented by an intra-pygeoapi link to the other entity or it's ``uri_field`` if declared.

+Additionally there is the optional field ``expand``.
+This field will overwrite the default pygeoapi expand behavior and instead implement the configured expand strategy.
+This is particularly useful if you have Datastreams with many observations.

 .. code-block:: yaml

    providers: